Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 </div>

 <span class="chronicle-dropcap">U</span> ntil 1994, the South African mining industry was considered one of the safest in terms of disease prevention.
-But according to McCulloch, there’s a strong link between the transition to democracy under the ANC in 1994 and the high increase in incidents of silicosis among black workers being reported.
+But according to McCulloch, there’s a strong link between the transition to democracy under the ANC in 1994 and an increase in incidents of silicosis among black workers being reported.

-In 1916, the disease rate of silicosis among black miners was documented as being at 0.129 percent.
+In 1916, the disease rate of silicosis among black miners was documented at 0.129 percent.
 It reflected much higher for white miners, at 2.195 percent.
 The mine’s explanation for this discrepancy was that, since the black migrant miners were working on a contract basis, they had less overall exposure to the dust.

 But on regime change, the rate among black miners shot up exponentially, from less than 1 percent to 25 percent, even though the methods for diagnosing silicosis and tuberculosis did not substantially change between 1916 and 1994.